PatrickFis/Azure-Study-Notes/SC-900 Notes.md

   - Defender for Key Vault
   - Defender for Resource Manager
   - Defender for DNS
-  - Defender for open-source relational protection - Used for open-source relation databases
+  - Defender for open-source relational protection - Used for open-source relational databases
 - Defender for Cloud plans include the following enhanced security features:
   - Endpoint detection and response - included in Defender for servers
   - Vuln scanning for VMs